samboy/ObHack/README.md

+# Important note

+This is a special .696 release of ObHack for generating the same maps that my "FreeDoom with ObHack maps" megawad generated.

+When the game is Doom2 or FreeDoom, it makes a 96 map megawad; note that MAP33, MAP34, MAP35, etc. may or may not be supported depending on which source port one uses.

+This is an older, outdated release of ObHack; most people will want to use the most recent release instead (or, likewise, Oblige 6 or Oblige 7)

+## About

 ObHack is my name for some modifications Fritz and myself have made to Oblige, a random map generator for the original Doom, Doom 2, and Heretic.
 It is name thusly because it is a hacked Oblige, and as a tribute